The credit spread curve. I: Fundamental concepts, fitting, par-adjusted spread, and expected return: Methods

 \subsection{Par-adjusted spread}

 One might suppose, given that valuation of bonds can be done without reference to any kind of spread measure (one needs only $B$, $Q$ and a recovery assumption), that we can scrap the whole idea of spread altogether.
-That causes a problem, however.
-It is more natural to think in spread terms, and it is fundamental that we graph spread vs maturity (or duration).
+The problem with that is that everybody thinks about in spread terms, and we can scarcely abandon the standard tool of plotting spread vs maturity (or duration).
 We have said that the Z- and I-spreads are not right, but then what is the correct idea?
 We pursue this now.

 From (\ref{eq:bp}) we have, using the par CDS spread $s(T) = (1-\recov) \Xi(T)/\Pi(T)$: